mapattacker/datascience/deeplearning.rst

 It is hard to obtain photogenic samples of every aspect.
 Image augmentation enables the auto-generation of new samples from existing ones through random adjustment from rotation, shifts, zoom, brightness etc.
+The below samples pertains to increasing samples when all samples in classes are balanced.

 .. code:: python